-(58) Regularly--On a recurring, scheduled basis.
+(61) Regularly--On a recurring, scheduled basis.
 Note: For the definition for "regularly or frequently present at an operation" as it applies to background checks, see §745.601 of this title (relating to What words must I know to understand this subchapter?).

+(62) Residential child-care operation--A licensed or certified operation that provides residential child care.
+Also referred to as a “residential child-care facility.”

-(59) Sanitize--The use of a product (usually a disinfecting solution) registered by the Environmental Protection Agency (EPA) that substantially reduces germs on inanimate objects to levels considered safe by public health requirements.
+(63) Sanitize--The use of a product (usually a disinfecting solution) registered by the Environmental Protection Agency (EPA) that substantially reduces germs on inanimate objects to levels considered safe by public health requirements.
 Many bleach and hydrogen peroxide products are EPA-registered.
 You must follow the product's labelling instructions for sanitizing (paying particular attention to any instructions regarding contact time and toxicity on surfaces likely to be mouthed by children, such as toys and crib rails).
 For an EPA-registered sanitizing product or disinfecting solution that does not include labelling instructions for sanitizing (a bleach product, for example), you must conduct these steps in the following order:

 (A) Washing with water and soap;